FrankNPC/steplogs-logging-examples/steplogs-logging-integration-java-spring-example/README.md

 ### Trace ###

 It's critical to pass and get the HTTP_HEADER_STEP_LOG_ID from/to the prev/next service to form the trace, reset the log id(trace id+sequence id etc.) before or after a thread process.
-See steplogs-logger-spring-boot-starter/README.md
+See LoggingHttpHeaderResponseAdvice and steplogs-logger-spring-boot-starter/README.md

+configure steplogs.app-node.http-header-id-type to write HTTP_HEADER_STEP_TRACE_ID in HTTP response header, get it and access by the link: https://dev-portal.steplogs.io/trace.html?id=[X-Step-Trace-Id]; Or search by keywords through the portal.

+### Upload logs ###
+download and configure [steplogs-logging-agent](https://github.com/FrankNPC/steplogs-logging-examples/tree/main/steplogs-logging-agent) to upload the logs into steplogs.io for traces.

 ### Unit Test / QA improvement ###
 the idea is to check if the values appear in the sample payload with the method calls' return.
 For some unit tests, we don't need to exam all of returned values and json-structure exactly matched.
-Therefore the sample must be a subset of the returned objects. eventually we can manipulate unit tests by logs.
+Therefore the sample must be a subset of the returned objects after the invoke.
+So we can manipulate unit tests by logs.

 check out LocalCasesTest and LogLineInvokerHelper how do they run unit test by logs.
 The test case file contains a pair(separated by \3\n) of log, parameter and return samples of the method as the input to invoke the method, and output to match the return of the method invoke.